rixiobarrios/outcomes/homework.md

 # Submit Your Outcomes HW

-Be sure to submit your Outcomes Homework each week, utilizing the naming convention: **Firstname Lastname: Assignment Title** I will reject homework without this information and you will need to resubmit.
+Be sure to submit your Outcomes Homework via your Personal Outcomes Tracker